Manage access to sensitive data with Data Access Control

 Amplitude doesn't support classifying transformed properties or unexpected properties.

-Transformed properties inherit classification from its component properties.
+Transformed properties inherit classification from their component properties.

 To classify an unexpected property, add it to your tracking plan.

-- Click the name of the property you’re interested in.
-You can manage event, user, and group properties directly; derived properties inherit all the classifications of their parent properties.
+- Select the name of the property you want to classify.
+You can manage event, user, and group properties directly.
+Derived properties inherit all the classifications of their parent properties.

-- In the details panel that opens, click the Classification drop-down and select all relevant classifications for this property.
-Then click Send.
+- In the details panel that opens, select the Classification drop-down and choose all relevant classifications for this property.
+Then select Send.

 - Repeat steps 2 and 3 for each property you want to classify.